cryptostorm/cryptostorm_client_configuration_files/ecc/README.md

 ```
 But the connection is still successful.

-A new version of the Windows widget will be released shortly, which
+The latest Windows widget available at https://cryptostorm.is/windows has support for these ECC instances.
-will include support for these ECC instances.
+Under Options -> Security select "Use ECC instances".